Python-SIP/sip/doc/pyproject_toml.rst

 **quiet**
     The boolean value enables or disables the display of progress messages.
 By default progress messages are displayed.
-This is also a user option.
+There is also a corresponding command line option.

 **sip-files-dir**
     The value is the name of the directory containing the :file:`.sip`